laidbackware/laidbackware.github.io/docs/cloud-foundry/bosh/run-pre-start-commands.md

 `jobs` includes a single job.

-The name of the job has to match on of the avaiable [os-conf jobs](https://bosh.io/releases/github.com/cloudfoundry/os-conf-release?version=22.2.1).
+The `name` of the job has to match on of the available [os-conf jobs](https://bosh.io/releases/github.com/cloudfoundry/os-conf-release?version=22.2.1).
+In this case `pre-start-script` is used.

 The `pre-start-script` will run after releases have been loaded, but before monit starts any services.
 See [job lifecycle](https://bosh.io/docs/job-lifecycle/) for more details.